NickSipes/RigidBodyFootball/ReadMe.txt

 02/28/19 - Fix rootmotion issue in hiking the football (not an easily reusable workaround, need to hardcode rootmotion ending position)
 08/28/19 - Learn how to make the QB standing with ball animation loop (Bad Loop, but works.
 Fix root rotation issue) 03/05/19 - Add o-line /d-line mechanics
+03/11/19 - Add catching / pass defense mechanics / Add mechanic to run through the catch, and for zone defenders to see incoming routes

 Current Timeline (anticipated date of feature deployment):

-03/11/19 - Add catching / pass defense mechanics / Add mechanic to run through the catch, and for zone defenders to see incoming routes
+03/12/19 - Finish ability for defenders to see incoming routes 03/14/19 - Add tackling mechanics
-03/18/19 - Add tackling mechanics / fumble & interception mechanics / implement some IK animations like look at ball 04/08/19 - Begin game mechanics review
+03/18/19 - Fumble & interception mechanics / implement some IK animations like look at ball 04/08/19 - Begin game mechanics review

 Current Timeline for Tutorial Videos (anticipated record date):
-03/06/19 - Exploring Unitys Layout, creating gameObjects, terrian, and scripts.
+03/13/19 - Exploring Unitys Layout, creating gameObjects, terrian, and scripts.
 Importing standard assets, and asset store.
-03/08/19 - Creating terran, navmesh Agents,  getting Ethan imported and animated, writing first script, camera follow 03/10/19 - Importing Maximo animations, finding Football fbx on web,
+03/14/19 - Creating terran, navmesh Agents,  getting Ethan imported and animated, writing first script, camera follow 03/15/19 - Importing Maximo animations, finding Football fbx on web,